 Parent maintain defined benefit pension plans for certain of our non-U.S. employees.
 Benefits under these plans are generally based on an employee's years of service and compensation.
 Funding requirements are determined on an individual country and plan basis and are subject to local country practices and market circumstances.
 The funded status of the pension plans, which represents the difference between the benefit obligation and fair value of plan assets, is calculated on a plan-by-plan basis.
 The benefit obligation and related funded status are determined using assumptions as of the end of each fiscal year.
-We recognize the overfunded or underfunded status of our pension plans as an asset or liability on our Combined Balance Sheet.
-As of December 30, 2018, the underfunded status of our pension plans presented within "Other long-term liabilities" on our Combined Balance Sheet was \$0.9 million.
+We recognize the overfunded or underfunded status of our pension plans as an asset or liability on our Combined Balance Sheets.
+As of December 29, 2019 and December 30, 2018, the underfunded status of our pension plans presented within "Other long-term liabilities" on our Combined Balance Sheets was \$3.0 million and \$0.9 million, respectively.
 The impact of transition assets and obligations and actuarial gains and losses are recorded within "Accumulated other comprehensive loss" and are generally amortized as a component of net periodic cost over the average remaining service period of participating employees.
-Total other comprehensive gain related to our benefit plans was \$1.6 million for the year ended December 30, 2018.
+Total other comprehensive loss related to our benefit plans was \$1.8 million for the year ended December 29, 2019 and total other comprehensive gain related to our benefit plans was \$1.6 million for the year ended December 30, 2018.
+As these pension plans are maintained at one of our foreign entities, certain of our non-U.S. employees will continue to be part of these pension plans after the spin-off from our Parent.